The Best Glaucoma Vitamins

 2. Vitamin C

 Vitamin C is an amazing vitamin for glaucoma prevention.
 Not only is it an antioxidant, but it can help reduce IOP.
-Specifically, it can help decrease IOP around the trabecular meshwork.
+More specifically, it can help decrease IOP around the trabecular meshwork.
 This is the eye tissue near the drainage angle responsible for draining fluid from the anterior chamber.
 If the trabecular meshwork doesn’t provide adequate drainage, fluid builds up and increases IOP.
-According to the one study, vitamin C can lower IOP by 20 percent in the first two hours of taking the supplement.
+Researchers have found that taking vitamin C can significantly reduce IOP within the first few hours of taking it.
 However, it should be noted that taking more than the recommended dose can lead to kidney stones and stomach upset.

 You can get vitamin C from citrus fruits like oranges and grapefruit.
 It’s also present in broccoli, spinach, sweet potatoes, and tomatoes.
 If you’d prefer to take glaucoma vitamins in supplement form, make sure you follow the dose instructions on the label.